CRFCSDAU/EH6126_data_analysis_tutorials/Linear_models/Linear_models.md

   z <- (mean2 - mean1) / se
 ```

 So our value for the Z statistics in our study is 1.53.
 What do we do with this information?
 Just like the t-test, we just compare it to the sampling distribution under the null hypothesis of "no difference", which is normally distributed with a mean of zero and a standard deviation of 1.
+That distribution looks like this:

 ```r